rimple90/money-transfer/README.md

 Accesibility tool tip provided on the language switch

-The application has been made responsive for Iphone x
+The application has been made responsive for all devices.

 ## Running unit tests